 Closely related to size and weight is comfort and ease of use.
 These two aspects will depend on the design of a binocular.
-To make it easy to use the best rangefinder binoculars should have ergonomic designs.
+To make it easy to use the best quality rangefinder binoculars should have ergonomic designs.
 This means having grooves which you use to grip with both hands comfortably.
 Furthermore, control knobs such as the diopter should be large enough to turn easily.
 Small knobs will be uncomfortable to turn especially with gloves on.

 Maximum Range Distance

-One of the primary functions of a rangefinder binocular is to give you an idea of how far away a target is from you.
+One of the primary functions of a rangefinder bino is to give you an idea of how far away a target is from you.
 As such, the maximum range distance will be another important factor to consider.

 By definition, the maximum range distance is how far the binocular can give accurate readings.
 Some can give accurate readings from far off as 2200 yards.

 However, this is according to their manufacturers.
 It is worth noting that a manufacturer’s information regarding range is not always accurate.
 However, a binocular that can give you accurate readings from a distance of more than 1000 yards will do.